Local governments seek negotiating power in opioid lawsuit

 The motion filed Friday requests the creation of a negotiating class “for the specific purpose of creating a unified body to enter into further negotiations with defendants,” according to the filing.
 “It is neither aimed at being the vehicle for litigation or settlement.”

 Hundreds of local governments and other entities, such as hospitals, have accused pharmaceutical companies of downplaying the addictive nature of opioids and prescription painkillers largely blamed for one of the deadliest drug crises in U.S. history.
+Opioids include prescription and illicit drugs.

 The complaints are being overseen by Cleveland-based U.S. District Judge Dan Polster.
 He previously ruled that lawsuits filed by the Ohio counties of Cuyahoga, which includes Cleveland, and Summit County, which includes Akron, will be heard first this October.